Check out our new GPU Glossary! Read now

 Database

 First we will enter our database credentials.
 The easiest way to do this is to click New secret and select the Postgres compatible Secret preset and fill in the requested information.
-Then we press Next and name our Secret example-postgres-secret and click Create.
+Then we press Next and name our Secret postgres-secret and click Create.

 Google Sheets/GCP